iwhalen/blog/docs/posts/0006_projects_for_2026.md

 On top of this, I will also most likely do some of the [Ziglings](https://codeberg.org/ziglings/exercises/) exercises.

-If all of these don't satisfy my "starters" for Zig, I could also look at cloning a command line tool like `grep`.
+If all of these don't satisfy my "starters" for Zig, I could also look at cloning a command line tool like `grep` or dive into blog posts like [this one](https://austinhenley.com/blog/challengingalgorithms.html).

 ### Symbolic regression